kayak/SwiftGenStrings/README.md

 $ find . -name "*.swift" | xargs SwiftGenStrings
 ```

-## Exporting a Binary
+## Installation

+### Prebuilt Binaries

+We tag releases and upload prebuilt binaries to GitHub.
+Checkout the [releases](https://github.com/kayak/SwiftGenStrings/releases) tab or go straight to the [latest](https://github.com/kayak/SwiftGenStrings/releases/latest) release.

+### From Git

-Project supplies a `Makefile`, to export a binary, run:
+The project provides a `Makefile`.
+To export a binary run:

 ```
 $ make release
 ```

-Exported binary can be found at `Products/SwiftGenStrings`
+The exported binary can be found under `Products/SwiftGenStrings`

+### CocoaPods

+A podspec file for the project was released (see [here](https://cocoapods.org/pods/SwiftGenStrings)).
+However, consumption of SwiftGenStrings through CocoaPods remains experimental at this point.

 ## Testing